What are the Principles of Social Value?

-Social Return on Investment is a framework which applies all of the Seven Principles to account for social value, with the added condition that Principle 3: Value the things that matter is achieved by using financial proxies.
+Social Return on Investment is a framework which applies all of the Eight Principles to account for social value, with the added condition that Principle 3: Value the things that matter is achieved by using financial proxies.

 For more information about SROI, you can download the Guide to Social Return on Investment.

 What about the social return on investment ratio?

 SROI is an account of value creation and the account requires a mix of information including qualitative, quantitative and financial.
 In the same way as quoting a financial return on investment without any other information, the SROI ratio, by itself, has little meaning.
 The range of judgement that is permissible within an SROI analysis means that comparisons of SROI ratios alone are not recommended.
 Comparison of forecast and actual ratios provide the starting point for an understanding the reasons for the difference which will also need to draw on other types of information.